Terms of Business

 - We offer our breakdown assistance insurance products from a limited number of providers

-- We offer Motor Trade Excess Protect from Elite Insurance Ltd
+- We offer Motor Trade Excess Protect from Astrenka Insurance

 - We offer Household Legal Assistance from UK General Insurance Ltd